 Productivity & discipline in reaching individual set goals of writing and research;

 staff offer assistance both intellectually and personally;

 We are open Monday - Friday; 9am - 5:00pm.
-Formal communal writing days take place on Monday/Wedneday/Friday.
+Formal communal writing days take place on Monday, Wedneday, Thursday, and Friday.

-Tuesday and Thursday no booking necessary.
+Tuesday - no booking necessary, but the space is still available for use.
 You're welcome to join us, but places are limited each day.